sankket/GUI-TextEditor/README.md

 # GUI-TextEditor
 Made Text Editor in Java.
-Used Java Swing for making GUI for The Lab Project.
+Used Java Swing for making GUI for The SDL Lab Project.